 The comparison of three habitat types revealed a significant variation of ant species richness.
 Surprisingly, the annually Burned Savanna (SaBr) was richer in ant species than Gallery Forest (FoGa) and Unburned Savanna.
-This finding has demonstrated that fire exclusion in a habitat does not inevitably assure high species richness of ant communities and contradict the general pattern that species richness correlates with habitat complexity and level of disturbances (Vasconcelos and Vilhena 2006, Stein et al., 2014).
+This finding has demonstrated that fire exclusion in a habitat does not inevitably assure high species richness of ant communities and contradict the general pattern that species richness correlates with habitat complexity and the level of disturbances (Vasconcelos and Vilhena 2006, Stein et al., 2014).
 In fact, with the fire exclusion in Gallery Forest and Unburned Savanna, we had expected that ant communities in these habitats to be more species rich than in annually Burned Savanna since fire could negatively impact plant and animal species (Alba et al., 2015, Lee et al., 2024).
-The trend observed here contradict the observations of Yeo et al. (2017) who found no significant difference comparing ant species richness between Gallery Forest, Forest Island and Savanna.
+The trend observed contradict the observations of Yeo et al. (2017) who found no significant difference comparing ant species richness between Gallery Forest, Forest Island and Savanna.
 They ascribed this pattern to an underestimation of the heterogeneity of sampled savanna that they considered on the whole, and yet more complex with mainly subtypes correlated to tree density and soil (Menaut and Cesar 1979).
 The findings of this study were also inconsistent with the Yodé et al. (2023) who reported that arboreal ant species richness was greater in Forest Islands and Gallery Forest than in the Savanna.
 They explained this pattern by the availability of nesting sites, heterogenous structure of vegetation and food resources quality and quantity due to plant community in forest and savanna habitats (Pierce, 2019; Unni et al., 2021).

-We found that the Shannon diversity index did not reflect the pattern on species richness, nevertheless the number of unique species decrease from Gallery Forest (FoGa) to annually Burned Savanna (SaBr) and Unburned Savanna.
+We found that the Shannon diversity index did not reflect the pattern on species richness.
+Nevertheless, the number of unique species decrease from Gallery Forest (FoGa) to annually Burned Savanna (SaBr) to Unburned Savanna.
 This finding may suggest that Gallery Forest and annually Burned Savanna could host a community with high species diversity than Unburned Savanna (SaPr).
-Additionally to these observations, Simpson dominance index decreased from Gallery Forest (FoGa) toward Unburned Savanna ( SaPr) and Burned Savanna (SaBr) while an opposite trend was observed with Evenness in the same habitats.
-A non-exclusive explanation could be the disturbance caused by annual fire in Burned Savanna like reported in previous studies (Maravalhas and Vasconcelos 2014, Veldman et al. 2015).
+Additionally, Simpson dominance index decreased from Gallery Forest (FoGa) toward Unburned Savanna ( SaPr) and Burned Savanna (SaBr) while an opposite trend was observed with Evenness in the same habitats.
+A non-exclusive explanation could be the disturbance caused by annual fire in Burned Savanna as reported in previous studies (Maravalhas and Vasconcelos 2014, Veldman et al. 2015).
 Indeed, fire may control ant abundance and interspecific competition to allow several species to exploit resources.
-On contrary, Gallery Forest and Unburned savanna are more stable habitats which promote a high dominance of some ant species (Parr et al. 2005, Yodé et al., 2023).
+On the contrary, Gallery Forest and Unburned Savanna are more stable habitats which promote a high dominance of some ant species (Parr et al. 2005, Yodé et al., 2023).